 - Replacing the complex set of cost-sharing arrangements with a single standardized coinsurance rate.

-- Restructuring Part A financing, including a Part A premium.
+- Restructuring Part A financing, including establishing a Part A premium.

 - Establishing a co-payment for home health, clinical laboratory, pathology and skilled nursing facility services.